– Deposit Return Scheme –

 DRS experts interviewed for the creation of this summary:

-Summary written by Alexandra Aubertin
+Summary written by Alexa Aubertin

 This report is being made available to the public for non-commercial use – please ask written permission for using it partially or fully and mention Zero Waste Montenegro in the references and copyrights.